frequency-chain/docs/pages/Basics/AccountSafety.md

 Currently all keys attached to an MSA carry the same level of access, functioning as a “master key” and can be rotated to replace compromised keys.
 The ability add additional keys acts similar to a backup, allowing users to maintain and protect their accounts.

+Keys are unique.
-Keys are unique, once assigned to an MSA the key cannot be associated with another MSA.
+Once assigned to an MSA, a key cannot be associated with another MSA.
 Key pair validation protects the user identifier associated with an MSA.
 Frequency expects third-party developers and applications built on Frequency to manage the issue of fraudulent identities within their applications and protocols.